Calorimetry: History

 The concept of heat has intrigued scientists for more than 2500 years.
 In the Graeco-Roman era, Plato and Aristotle regarded heat as a manifestation of fire.
 Newton proposed that it was transmitted by vibrations of the particles of aether, while Descartes described it as an accelerated motion of air particles induced by light.
 Robert Hooke viewed heat as a property of matter arising from the motion of its parts.
 For centuries, the prevailing theory imagined heat as a self-repelling, weightless fluid called "caloric".

 The measurement of heat began to take shape about three centuries ago.
 In 1750, Georg Wilhelm Richmann formulated the first general calorimetric equation, later known as Richmann's law, allowing calculation of the equilibrium temperature of mixed substances of the same kind.
 A decade later, Joseph Black made a decisive contribution: in 1761, he discovered that adding heat to ice at its melting point or to boiling water did not change their temperature.
 His identification of latent and specific heat marked the birth of thermodynamics and introduced the distinction between heat and temperature.

+In 1782, Antoine Lavoisier and Pierre-Simon de la Place constructed the first ice-calorimeter, launching quantitative calorimetry.
+With Joseph Black recently discovering how to measure carbon dioxide (non-vital air), Lavoisier and de la Place were able to determine that carbon combustion and respiration (via guinea pig) both produced this carbon dioxide as well as water, assuming the energy to form carbon dioxide and water to be consistent with the same reactants and products, a prelude to Hess's Law.

+Notably, this is not actually what happens in respiration; carbon and water form the CO2 product in the Kreb's Cycle and the oxygen we breathe is decomposed by iron and copper in the Electron Transport Chain to accept hydrogens transported across the mitochondrial inner membrane, but we wouldn't know that for another 200 years.
+At least one recent publication has called this calorie-metabolism theory into question.